The Square Merchant's Guide to Referral Marketing

 A complete guide for Square merchants on setting up automated referral tracking, gift card rewards, and viral growth using your existing payment infrastructure.

-If you run your business on Square, you're sitting on a referral marketing goldmine.
-Your payment data, customer directory, and gift card system are exactly the infrastructure needed to run an automated referral program.
-Most Square merchants just don't know it yet.
+If you run your business on Square, you already have most of what you need for an automated referral program.
+Your payment data, customer directory, and gift card system are the infrastructure.
+You just haven't wired them together yet.

-This guide walks through how to turn your Square setup into a referral engine.
+This guide walks through how to set that up.

 Most referral platforms require you to manually reconcile payments, verify that referrals actually purchased, and calculate commissions by hand.
 Square merchants skip all of that because: